1941: The lookout was staffed 89 days and reported to the Redwood Ranger Station.

 July 1932: "The new Tennessee Mountain Lookout station made an excellent place for training the sixteen lookouts who attended the guard school.
 The fire finder is mounted in the open and has a railed platform surrounding it.
 Several smokes in Illinois Valley gave the men opportunity to try out their ability at locating and reporting actual fires."
 (The Siskiyou Bulletin)

-April 3, 1934: Panorama photos were taken by Rittenhouse and Arnst.
+April 3, 1934 Panorama photos taken By: James Rittenhouse & Albert Arnst

 1937: The road to the lookout, started in 1936, was completed.